will-head/CV/README.md

 -	Major international clients: Sony, Nikon, Wimbledon, WIRED, Bloomberg, Philips, Samsung, Glenfiddich, Three, Vodafone, MediaTek, ASUS and Tesco Mobile
 -	Content for YouTube, Facebook, podcasts, Vine, Twitter, Instagram
 - 25 million total video views to date
+- Fully responsible for building and maintaining websites in PHP
+- Workflow scripts to automate production and delivery of content
 -	Full project execution, from concept and development to production and delivery
 -	Skills: idea generation, research and development, production, resourcing, working with external creators, editing, client management, measurement and analytics